Online Dramatic Reading ~ The Shilly-Shally Affair

 Dr Barbara Lauriat, Senior Lecturer in Law at King’s College London and member of the Trollope Society, has published two academic pieces based on her archival research on the relationship between Reade and Trollope and its legal and literary implications:

 A dramatic reading of The Shilly Shally Affair was performed in January 2020 at The Athenæum in London.
-Barbara will be giving a short talk introducing the background of the dispute, which will be followed by a dramatic reading of her one-act play.
+Barbara will be giving a short talk introducing the background of the dispute, which will be followed by a specially recorded dramatic reading of her one-act play.
 There will also be time for questions before the evening concludes.

 We are pleased to announce that the cast of our recording of “The Shilly Shally Affair” will include: media law solicitor Mark Stephens CBE; New York Times-bestselling author Simon Winchester OBE; patent attorney and cactus enthusiast Dr Adrian Bradley; criminology professor and blues musician Ben Bowling, writer and broadcaster Oliver Soden, and former President of the UK Supreme Court Baroness Hale of Richmond.

 Please register to attend this event on Zoom.
 We will send you the Zoom login details and password 48 hours in advance of the event.

 There is no charge for this event, but you may like to consider making a donation to the Trollope Society.